Manipulating and Measuring Model Interpretability: Introduction

-In our first experiment (Section~\ref{sec:exp1}), we tested people on a sequence of 12 apartments.
-The first 10 apartments had typical configurations whereas the last two had unusual combinations of features (more bathrooms than bedrooms).
-For each apartment, participants first saw its features alongside the model and were asked to estimate what the model would predict for the apartment's selling price.
-They were then shown the model's prediction and asked for their own estimate of what the apartment sold for.
+In our first experiment, we \edit{showed participants} a sequence of twelve apartments.
+The first ten apartments had typical configurations \edit{(i.e., typical combinations of feature values),} whereas the last two had unusual configurations (\edit{such as three bathrooms squeezed into 726 square feet}).
+For each apartment, participants \edit{were} first \edit{shown} its configuration (i.e., feature \edit{values}) alongside the model \edit{(whose internals were either clear or black box)} and were asked to \edit{guess} what the model would predict for the apartment's selling price.
+They were then shown the model's prediction and asked for their own \edit{prediction} of the apartment\edit{'s selling price.}

+We hypothesized that participants who were shown \edit{the clear, two-}feature \edit{model} would better simulate the model's predictions~\citep{lage2019human} and \edit{would} more \edit{closely} follow \edit{its} predictions \edit{when it was beneficial for them to do so}.
+We also hypothesized that \edit{participants} assigned \edit{to different experimental} conditions would \edit{be differently able to detect and} correct \edit{for} the model's \edit{sizable mistakes on} the \edit{apartments with unusual configurations}. \edit{We note that here and throughout the rest of paper, when we refer to detecting and correcting a model's mistakes, we are specifically referring to whether participants notice that the model has made an inaccurate prediction and provide a more accurate prediction themselves; doing so does not necessarily imply that they understand why the model made the mistake.}

-We hypothesized that participants who were shown a clear model with a small number of features would be better able to simulate the model's predictions and be less likely to deviate from (that is, more likely to follow) the model's predictions.
-We also hypothesized that the assigned conditions would affect participants' abilities to correct the model's inaccurate predictions about the unusual apartments.
-As predicted, participants who were shown a clear model with a small number of features were better able to simulate the model's predictions.
-However, we did not find that people followed the clear, simple model more closely than the complex, opaque model.
-This is of concern because people's predictions were less accurate than the model's, a familiar finding in the literature on human versus statistical prediction~\citep{grove2000clinical,dawes1989clinical}.
-Even more surprisingly, participants who were shown a clear model were less likely to correct the model's inaccurate predictions on the unusual apartments.
-To account for these unexpected results, we ran three additional experiments.
+\edit{As expected, we found that} participants who \edit{saw the} clear model with \edit{two} features \edit{could} better simulate the model's predictions.
+However, we did not find that \edit{participants more closely followed its predictions when it was beneficial for them to do so.
+Moreover, participants' predictions were generally} less accurate than the models'\edit{---}a familiar finding in the literature on \edit{the predictions of people versus computational systems}~\citep{grove2000clinical,dawes1989clinical,gummadi2019}.
+Furthermore, \edit{and contrary to our intuition when designing the experiment}, participants who were shown a clear model were \textit{less} \edit{able} to \edit{detect and} correct \edit{for} the model's \edit{sizable mistakes on} the apartments \edit{with unusual configurations} \edit{compared to participants who were shown a black-box model.} To account for these unexpected \edit{findings, we designed and} ran three additional experiments.